Aydin-ab/ray-aydin/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 ./run_llama_ft.sh --size=13b [--as-test]
 ```

-## What is happening under the hood?
+## What's happening under the hood?

-### Downloading the pre-trained checkpoint on to all GPU nodes.
+### Downloading the pre-trained checkpoint on to all GPU nodes

-The pre-trained models for these models is quite large (12.8G for 7B model and 128G for 70B model).
-In order to make loading these models faster, we have mirrored the weights on to an AWS S3 bucket which can result in up 10GB/s download speed if the aws configs are setup correctly.
+The pre-trained models for these models is quite large (12.8G for `7B` model and 128G for `70B` model).
+To make loading these models faster, the weights have been mirrored on to an AWS S3 bucket which can result in up to `10 GB/s` download speed if the AWS configs are setup correctly.

 ### Cloud storage

-Similarly the checkpoints during training can be quite large and we would like to be able to save those checkpoints to the familiar huggingface format so that we can serve it conveniently.
+Similarly the checkpoints during training can be quite large.
 The fine-tuning script in this template uses Ray Train Checkpointing to sync the checkpoints created by each node back to a centralized cloud storage on AWS S3.
 The final file structure for each checkpoint will have a look similar to the following structure:

 ```
 aws s3 ls s3://<bucket_path>/checkpoint_00000